parkphw23/finalproject/README.md

 # Bluehouse.py
-##### A program written in python to see keywords from the website of the executive office and official residence of the Republic of Korea's head of state, CHEONG WA DAE, a.k.a.
-Blue House
+##### A program written in python to see keywords from the website of the executive office and official residence of the Republic of Korea's head of state, CHEONG WA DAE.
 ##### Final Project for CS50x

 ## Description